-In Pennsylvania (Orndorff, et al., v.
-Ford Motor Company.), a plaintiff says that after 6,000 miles, his F-150 SuperCab was making clunking noises from the 10-speed transmission.
-He claims that he was told by the dealership that the gear slipping, and jerking was “normal” for cars with 10R80 transmissions.
+Similarly, Orndorff et al. v.
+Ford Motor Company was filed in Pennsylvania, where the plaintiff claimed that their F-150 SuperCab began making clunking noises from the 10-speed transmission after just 6,000 miles.
+The dealership allegedly told the plaintiff that the jerking and gear slipping were “normal” for cars with 10R80 transmissions.

 One of these lawsuits was partially dismissed in November 2020 in the Illinois Supreme Court (O’Connor, et al., v.
 Ford Motor Company.).
 Ford filed a motion to dismiss the 10-speed transmission case and a federal judge agreed.